NASA-IMPACT/nasa-apt-frontend/docs/README.md

 # Algorithm Publication Tool (APT)

-## Help pages
+## User guide
-The `Help` section on the APT website can be customized using [markdown](https://www.markdownguide.org/) files found in `/content/help-documentation`.
+The `User Guide` section on the APT website can be customized using [markdown](https://www.markdownguide.org/) files found in `/content/help-documentation`.

 Each file will result in a new page accessible through a dropdown in the site header.

 ![](./media/help-pages.png)

 The file name will be used as in the url to access the page.
-For example, a page called `latex.md` will be accessible in the site at `<domain>/help/latex`.
+For example, a page called `latex.md` will be accessible in the site at `<domain>/user-guide/latex`.
 The name should uniquely identify the page and contain only letters, numbers, and dashes.

 The page content starts with the `Front Matter` before the main content.
 The `Front Matter` must be the first thing in the file and must take the form of valid YAML set between triple-dashed lines.
 Here is a basic example: